msantos/ssh-agent-mux/README.md

 # DESCRIPTION

-Proxy ssh-agent sessions to local or remote ssh-agents.
+Proxy ssh-agent sessions to one or more local or remote ssh-agents.

 `ssh-agent-mux` proxies ssh agent requests to one or more backend ssh agents.
 Backend agents can run: